Skip to main content

 Choose sample or population

-Use population SD when the values are the complete population; use sample SD when values represent a sample.
+Use n for population standard deviation when the entered values are the entire group.
+Use n − 1 for sample standard deviation when the values represent a sample.